 Rate of change of voltage, current, power or frequency may be used, but with extreme caution in determining the settings required to distinguish between local faults, switching, and/or System problems which should initiate the RAS.

-Out-of-step tripping10 (OST) may be used to interrupt pending instability.
+Out-of-step tripping (OST) may be used to interrupt pending instability.
 Studies must be done, such as those described in NERC standard PRC-026-1 Application Guidelines, to ensure that the settings will not result in tripping for stable swings and must also address undesired tripping on out-of-step conditions outside of the given component.
 These relays are usually applied when there is enough time to trip “on the way out” of the swing.
 If time is critical and tripping must be “on the way in,” then transient recovery voltage across the tripping circuit breaker(s) must be evaluated in order to prevent re-strikes.
 Tripping “on the way in” requires a more precise setting to prevent trips on stable swings and may require a higher breaker rating.

 Power swing blocking (PSB) may supervise relay distance or overcurrent elements during system swings if studies show that the impedance trajectory can penetrate into the reach of the relays.
-The recommended application10 combines blocking all relay impedance zones at locations where OST is not desired and allows tripping using the OST function available in modern relays for unstable power swings at locations determined by system studies.
+The recommended application combines blocking all relay impedance zones at locations where OST is not desired and allows tripping using the OST function available in modern relays for unstable power swings at locations determined by system studies.

-Logic Processing
+4.5 Logic Processing

 All RAS require some form of logic processing to determine the action to take when the scheme is triggered.
 Required actions are always scheme dependent.
 Different actions may be required at different arming levels or for different contingencies.
 Scheme logic may be achievable by something as simple as wiring a few auxiliary relay contacts or by much more complex logic processing.
 The RWG recommends the designer choose a design to maximize dependability and security, minimize complexity, provide for safe scheme testing, and allow for easy future modifications.
-If multiple RAS are contained in the same logic processor, consideration should be given to the consequences of a total failure and the possibility of splitting RAS amongst several logic processors.
+If multiple RAS are contained in the same logic processor, consideration should be given to the consequences of a total failure and the possibility of splitting RAS among several logic processors.

 Platforms that have been used reliably and successfully include programmable logic controllers (PLCs), computers, multi-function programmable protective relays, remote terminal units (RTUs), and logic processors.
 Single-function relays have been used historically to implement RAS, but this approach is now less common except for very simple new installations or minor additions to existing schemes.